Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - format.

   * DATE.
-'YYYY-MM-DD', 'YY-MM-DD', YYYYMMDD or YYMMDD.
+'YYYY-MM-DD', 'YY-MM-DD', YYYYMMDD, YYMMDD or digits as integer.
 Any punctuation character may be used as the delimiter.

   * TIMESTAMP.
-'YYYY-MM-DD HH:MM:SS', 'YY-MM-DD HH:MM:SS', 'YYYYMMDDHHMMSS' or
+'YYYY-MM-DD HH:MM:SS', 'YY-MM-DD HH:MM:SS', 'YYYYMMDDHHMMSS',
-    'YYMMDDHHMMSS'.
+    'YYMMDDHHMMSS' or digits as integer.
 Any punctuation character may be used.
     The date and time parts can be separated by T rather than a space.
 Value can include a trailing fractional seconds part in up to microseconds (6 digits) precision.

   * TIME.
-'D HH:MM:SS', 'HH:MM:SS', 'HH:MM', 'D HH:MM', 'D HH', or 'SS',
+'D HH:MM:SS', '[H]HH:MM:SS', '[H]HH:MM', 'D HH:MM', 'D HH', 'SS',
-    'HHMMSS'.
+    '[H]HHMMSS', or digits as integer.
 A trailing fractional seconds part is recognized.
+The ``D`` and ``HHH`` part because the TIME type can be used not only to represent a time of day (which must be less than 24 hours), but also time interval.

 - TIMESTAMP produces DATETIME value.